COVID-19 Hotline: 817-248-6299

 Lines can be long at times.
 We are making every effort to move as quickly as possible.
 We encourage people to show up no more than an hour before their appointment.
 Individuals with medical conditions that make standing in line difficult can speak to medical screeners on-site, who will accommodate them.
 If you have mobility issues you may bring someone to stand in line for you, or you may bring a portable chair to use while you wait for your vaccine.

-Will you be opening more vaccination locations or a drive thru clinic?
+Will you be opening more vaccination locations or a drive-thru clinic?

-As more vaccine becomes available we will use drive-throughs, mobile clinics, and more community locations to increase the number of people we are able to vaccinate.
+We have partnered with several local entities to provide vaccines in several locations, including drive-throughs, mobile clinics, and more community locations to increase the number of people we are able to vaccinate.

 What if I can’t go to my appointment?